-- The hysteresis serves the avoidance of many toggle processes of the output and the interrupt, if the counter value is in the range of the comparison value. - For the hysteresis you may set a range of 0 to 255. - The settings 0 and 1 deactivate the hysteresis. - The hysteresis influences zero run, comparison, over- and underflow. - An activated hysteresis remains active after a change.
-The new hysteresis range is activated with the next hysteresis event.

-The following pictures illustrate the output behavior for hysteresis 0 and hysteresis 3 for the according conditions:
+The hysteresis serves e.g. the avoidance of many toggle processes of the interrupt, if the counter value is in the range of the comparison value.
+You may set a range of 0 to 255.
+The settings 0 and 1 deactivate the hysteresis.
+The hysteresis influences the zero run, over-/ underflow and comparison value.
+An activated hysteresis remains active after a change.
+The new hysteresis range is taken over at the next hysteresis event.
+The following pictures illustrate the behavior of the comparison bit for hysteresis 0 and hysteresis 3 for the according conditions: